digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

              where
                signatory sig, sig

-Assume the same leger as above.
-Fetching contract ``1234`` with target type ``p-2.0.0:T`` retrieves the the contract and again successfully transforms it into the value ``T { sig = 'Alice', additionalSig = None }``.
+Assume the same ledger as above.
+Fetching contract ``1234`` with target type ``p-2.0.0:T`` retrieves the contract and again successfully transforms it into the value ``T { sig = 'Alice', additionalSig = None }``.
 The signatories of this transformed contract are then computed using the expression ``sig, sig``, which evaluate to the list ``['Alice', 'Alice']``.
 This list is